Rominitch/MouCaLab/README.md

 # MouCaLab
-MouCa Laboratory is a Vulkan Environment for testing 3D.
+MouCa Laboratory is a Vulkan environment to create graphic pipelines and shaders.

+## Features
+- [x] XML Vulkan descriptor: configure your pipeline using XML descriptor.
+See document on wiki soon !
+- [x] Live shader programming: edit your shader file directly with your prefered editor and see result.

+## Demonstration

 ## Install Environment
 * Install 7Zip (default path) and a python 3